 In fact, this landing page also inspired other entrepreneurs and marketers and according to Serpstat, 48% of expert marketers build a new landing for every new marketing campaign.

+Launching a Kickstarter project can be scary and full of unknowns.
+This is especially the case in times of crisis such as the pandemic we’re currently facing.
 At first, it may sound unrealistic to raise 100k for your company in 10 days.
-But Tim Ferriss Guide to raising 100k in 14 days had made it possible for the average entrepreneur.
-It’s true, Tim has gifted his followers the best practices of successful people around the globe in his recent books and also the best way to create a successful Kickstarter project in the above guide.
+Even so, this guide makes this a more achievable goal for the average entrepreneur.
+Tim has gifted his followers with the best way to create a successful Kickstarter project in the above guide.